 However, after a few days, I noticed another leaf turning yellowish.
 A few days later, I took a closer look and noticed the webbing.
 Nooo!
 The next day I took the plant downstairs after work.
 All of the leaves were starting to look yellow and droop.
 Spider mites!
 Damnit!

-My plant has spider mites.
+My Alocasia plant has spider mites.
 What do I do now?

 The first step is to remove your visibly infested plant from the area.
 You likely have it near other plants, so you need to protect them.
-(Note: Since usually spider mites don’t show signs of an infestation until it’s pretty bad, you might also want to treat the surrounding plants.)
+(Note: Since usually spider mites don’t show signs of an infestation until it’s pretty bad, you might also want to treat the surrounding plants with an insecticide.)

 Want more plant care tips?
 You’ll also love my guides on how to take care of monstera plants, how to take care of pothos plants, how to take care of rubber plants, caring for peperomia plants, and how to care for philodendron.

-How to get rid of spider mites: Homemade Spider Mite Killer
+How to get rid of spider mites on Alocasia plants—or any plants

 If the damage to your plant isn’t too bad yet, you can do a number of things to help kill off the stubborn little buggers: